CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Workaroun_MMA_Installation.md

-# Work around for MMA installation failure:
+# Workaround for MMA installation failure:

 ## Follow the below instructions to fix the MMA installation failure by updating the handler version: